SEND Interventions

 Emotional Well Being

-HART is a short-term provision in school for students with specific social or emotional needs, who require specialised support to return or remain within the school curriculum.
+The HIVE is a provision in school for students with specific social or emotional needs, who require specialised support to return or remain within the school curriculum.

 Students are also referred to the School Nurse or Beacon Counselling as and when appropriate.